Stella Araneta: Early life

-Araneta was born in Tumaco, Colombia to Arturo Eduardo Márquez Acevedo, and Stella Zawadski Navia, from Valle del Cauca.
+Araneta was born in Tumaco, Colombia to Arturo Eduardo Márquez Acevedo of Spanish descent, and Stella Zawadski Navia of Polish descent.
 She moved to the United States in 1954.
 She has two younger sisters.
 At the time, she was a high school student at Marymount School of New York in Manhattan.
 Initially, her father, a Senator and a Civil Engineer, decided to take her out of the school to Colombia on a promise of temporary vacation.
 As a young student, Araneta classified herself as a Gringa, noting that she was completely unable to relate to the Colombian culture, including its national dance, the cumbia.

 After high school, Araneta enrolled in Marymount College, Tarrytown, New York to continue her major both in psychology and the French language.
 In 1957, she won an honorary prize as a beauty model for Pan American Airlines, though not necessarily a pageant contest.
 She also represented as Miss Honduras on a local Los Angeles pageant due to its lack of national entry.
 During that time, she was sent by the nuns from her school as one of the "court princesses" for the 1957 homecoming event in Loyola Marymount University as a gesture of solidarity among affiliated Catholic schools for women.